Cyber-Mint/c4devs/README.md

 ![hmac](/hmac.png)
 Hash-based Message Authentication Code is a Keyed-hash Message Authentication Code(MAC) and is a type of hash that includes ensures Integrity (as may other forms of hashing) but also Authenticity (through the exchange of key).

+The advantage of the HMAC over the MAC is that the MAC (with certain hash functions like SHA256) is susceptable to `length extension attacks` where the message length may be tampered with if the key length for the MAC was known.
+The HMAC is not susceptible to this kind of attack.

 `echo -n "value-to-digest" | openssl dgst -sha256 -hmac "secret-key-here" -binary | openssl enc -base64 -A`

 Checking the digest is the exact same operation on the other side.